|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 And life for me ain’t been no crystal stair.

-And the present-day friends of all of these, torn apart because they are afraid to help and don’t know what to do, will discover that they also are not alone when they see the raw fear of e.e. cummings’ Good Samaritan who “staggered banged with terror through / a million billion trillion stars.”
+And the present-day friends of all of them, afraid to help and not knowing what to do, will discover that they also are not alone when they see the fear of e.e. cummings’ Good Samaritan who “staggered banged with terror through / a million billion trillion stars.”

 Every human community experiences joys and sorrows.
 As diverse academic communities, the residential colleges of the future will not only be able to offer the personal support that all their members deserve, but will also be able to bring their members into contact with the joys, sorrows, and support offered by the men and women of the past.